wp-plugins/frontier-post/readme.txt

 * You can copy the forms located in the forms directory of the plugin to your theme
  * create a subdirectory in you theme (or child theme) folder: /plugins/frontier-post/ - Example: wordpress/wp-content/themes/twentytwelve/plugins/frontier-post/
 * The custom templates is quite easy (example below is if you installed wp in the root):
- * Navigate to ./wp-content/plugins/frontier-post/examples
+ * Navigate to ./wp-content/plugins/frontier-post/forms
- * Copy example files
+ * Copy form php files
  * Navigate to ./wp.content/themes/[your active theme]/
  * check if ./wp.content/themes/[your active theme]/plugins/frontier-post/ exists, if not create it
  * Paste the files to ./wp.content/themes/[your active theme]/plugins/frontier-post/